-This vegan cauliflower leek soup is deliciously creamy, super easy to make and so comforting.
-Say goodbye to your traditional potato leek soup recipe and hello to a lighter, healthier leek soup without potatoes.
+This Leek Soup Without Potatoes is deliciously creamy, super easy to make and so comforting.
+I have been making potato leek soup for years…and I loved it, but it was so heavy…so I dreamed up something super similar….but better!
+Say goodbye to your traditional potato leek soup recipe and hello to a lighter, healthier vegan leek and cauliflower soup, without dairy and without the potatoes.

 This post has been updated from the original posted March 5, 2018.

 - Cauliflower: Cauliflower has less carbs and more nutrients than potatoes.
 When cooked and pureed, it gives the same creamy texture though.
-A great substitution for traditional potato leek soup.
+A great low carb substitution for traditional potato leek soup.
+Frozen cauliflower will also work in this soup recipe.

 - Parsnips: Another great potato swap!
 Parsnips are rich in iron, potassium, magnesium, copper, zinc and phosphorus….plus fiber and anti-inflammatory properties.
 They have a subtle, earthy, kinda spicy flavor that really enhances this soup.